Massage Chair vs Massage Therapist

 In addition, massage therapists can offer an individualized massage treatment based on communication with their patient and their own assessment of which muscles need work.

 However, most top-of-the-line and mid-range massage chairs today also offer an individualized treatment.
 You can use the remote control to choose from a wide variety of massage programs and even target specific muscle groups and the type of massage.
-And you don’t have to worry about miscommunication!
+And you do not have to worry about miscommunication!
 The massage chair does exactly what you tell it.

 The answer?
 Either a massage chair or massage therapist is a terrific option to relieve stress, stretch muscles, and aid in muscle recovery after a tough workout.

-Let’s consider the pros and cons of the massage chair or massage therapist so you can make the right choice for your lifestyle and your budget.
+Let us consider the pros and cons of the massage chair or massage therapist so you can make the right choice for your lifestyle and your budget.

 Massage Therapist Cons